 Why Are There Different Cellular Technologies (and Why Do They Matter)?

 Like all technologies, mobile networks constantly improve over time as new innovations and breakthroughs emerge.
-However, these networks also evolve in generational leaps – with the upcoming 3G sunset designed to phase out the third generation.
+These networks also evolve in generational leaps – with the upcoming 3G sunset designed to phase out the third generation.

 Here’s a brief timeline of this evolution.